Gavin-jay/Attention_cookbook/Deformable Attention.md

 > # Vision Transformer with Deformable Attention
 >
 > * Simply enlarging receptive field also gives rise to several concerns.
 On the one hand, using dense attention e.g., in ViT, leads to excessive memory and computational cost, and features can be influenced by irrelevant parts which are beyond the region of interests.
 On the other hand, the sparse attention adopted in PVT or Swin Transformer is data agnostic and may limit the ability to model long range relations.\
 > * To mitigate these issues, we propose a novel deformable self-attention module, where the positions of key and value pairs in self-attention are selected in a data-dependent way.
-This flexible scheme enables the self-attention module to focus on relevant regions and capture more informative features
+This flexible scheme enables the self-attention module to focus on relevant regions and capture more informative features.
+On this basis, we present Deformable Attention Transformer, a general backbone model with deformable attention for both image classification and dense prediction tasks. we propose to learn a few groups of sampling offsets shared by all queries to shift keys and values to important regions
-> * On this basis, we present Deformable Attention Transformer, a general backbone model with deformable attention for both image classification and dense prediction tasks
+> * This design both holds a linear space complexity and introduces a deformable attention pattern to Transformer backbones.
 >
 > ## Detail
 >